 Who Has Access To Your Files? - Get Control

-Our newest ISV partner; TORSION delivers Secure Data Access Control, invisibly integrated with your business and IT.
+TORSION delivers Secure Data Access Control, invisibly integrated with your business and IT.
 It helps businesses get control of ‘who has access to what’, among collections of files, folders and sites.
-By improving data security and simplifying compliance, TORSION is a practical, innovative solution for modern Data Access Governance, across Office 365, SharePoint and Windows File Shares.
+By improving data security and simplifying compliance, TORSION is a practical, innovative solution for modern Data Access Governance, across Microsoft 365, SharePoint and Windows File Shares.
 Insentra are the exclusive representative for Torsion in Australia and New Zealand and partner with Torsion in North America and EMEA.

 ‘Who Needs Access to What’ is a Moving Target